 - a $25,000 grant and a $10,000 matching grant for the following year;

-- a chance to compete for an additional $50,000 grand prize at the Liberty Investor Summit in New York City;
+- a chance to compete for an additional $50,000 grand prize and two runner-up prizes of $25,000 at the Liberty Investor Summit in New York City;

 - membership in the global cohort of the 2023 Smart Bets Class, which will meet once in-person in conjunction with the Liberty Investors Summit, and virtually on a quarterly basis for collaboration, troubleshooting, and learning;

 - a set of consultations with the Atlas Network team to identify ways we can support the progress of the organization’s priority initiative;

 - a profile story at AtlasNetwork.org which will be promoted among our online channels, at our events, and which can be used for local fundraising;

 - a sleek, one-page promotional product designed by Atlas Network outlining the partner’s status as and qualifications to be a Smart Bet that the grantee is encouraged to leverage with prospective donors; and

 - eligibility for an additional $25,000 prize, awarded to one group that achieves the greatest impact over the first full year of the project.

 This year, the Smart Bets Grant is open to partners by invitation only.
 If your organization did not receive an invitation and believes it would be a fit for consideration, please send a one-page letter of inquiry to Casey Pifer at Casey.Pifer@AtlasNetwork.org by August 10.
 In future years, we hope to create a more open-ended application process based on word-of-mouth interest in being considered for Smart Bets recognition.